qtlHD/qtlHD/doc/input/mapping_inputs.md

 A symbol is always a string, and can contain spaces (but no tabs).
 Note that remarks are also allowed, starting with # and a space.
-The 'as' keyword splits aliased symbols and multiple genotypes.
+The 'as' keyword splits aliased symbols and multiple genotypes (make sure there is no symbol named 'as'!).
 The genotype numbers refer to the founders.
 If founders have symbols, these symbols can be used too.
 Symbols are simply expanded to their numeric values.

 # The founder file